esturcke/hcc-613-blog/content/project/data-gathering.md

 #### Task

-Bond is trapped in an armored tain car and needs to escape:
+Bond is trapped in an armored train car and needs to escape:

   1. Bond takes off his watch.
   2. It's not clear, but perhaps he presses something towards the bottom of the watch face to turn on the laser.